create3000/x_ite/docs/_posts/tutorials/building-a-x3d-world.md

 - utf8 is an international character set standard
 - utf8 stands for:
   - UCS (Universal Character Set) Transformation Format, 8-bit
-  - Encodes 24,000+ characters for many languages
+  - Can encodes up to 2,164,864 characters for many languages
   - ASCII is a subset

 ## Using comments